jrs-innovation-center/CODEcampAS/2-first-web-site/name.md

 # Character Name

-Now that we have played around with some HTML elements lets start to create and publish your first web or HTML page.
+Now that we have played around with some HTML elements, let's start to create and publish your first web or HTML page.

 We are going to build a web page for a superhero character.
 The first thing we need is a name.
-By creating a name we will have a title for our page.
+By creating a name, we will have a title for our page.

 # Name Generator

 Can't think of a character name?
-Use this name generator to create a name (hint this is an example of JavaScript that we'll be talking about a lot later on):
+Use this name generator to create a name (hint: this is an example of JavaScript that we'll be talking about a lot later on):

 <div class="tonic">
 <pre>